 - Will I even be able to answer?

 We’ve decided that the best way to help you prepare is to give you a simple strategy that you can use to help you focus your research.
+So here are some of out top interview tips.
 The less work the better, right?
 Whether it’s with a big company, a start-up or a non-profit organisation, this plan will (hopefully) have you ready for any interview.

 Here’s the strategy in one bite-size chunk; big-picture thinking.
 Instead of just preparing for the expected questions, understand how you (and the organisation) fit together in the bigger picture.
 Every individual works in an organisation, and every organisation works in an industry (see the diagram below).